garyCC227/COVID_report/Reports/ManagementInformation.md

 + Google Geocode API
 + Data Analysis

 All team members are enrolled in at least one task.
 Most of the tasks will have two members to work on with in order to prevent single point of failure.
 Team members who work on MongoDB will communicate with other members to design interfaces of database.
-TImeline scedule and work distribution is shown in folloing Grantt Chart and WBS.
+Timeline scedule and work distribution is shown in folloing Grantt Chart and WBS.

 ### Grantt Chart
 ![grantt_chart](https://user-images.githubusercontent.com/40462331/75735846-9d7c2f00-5d36-11ea-8627-cb315fe7fe6b.png)